Ultimate Guide to Skim Coating a Ceiling Techniques and Tips

 What should I do if I notice imperfections after the skim coat dries?

-Yes, you can sand down the imperfections and apply a second skim coat to achieve a smoother finish.
+If you spot imperfections after drying, you can sand them down and apply a second skim coat for a smoother finish.

 Is it necessary to prime a skim coated ceiling before painting?